Russia flight bans add to crisis in EU skies

 Already a member?

-It did so because "politicisation" of flight routes was "unacceptable and would be dangerous in terms of aviation safety", Russia's ambassador in Vienna, Dmitry Lyubinsky, said on Facebook.
+Russia did so because "politicisation" of flight routes was "unacceptable and would be dangerous in terms of aviation safety", Russia's ambassador in Vienna, Dmitry Lyubinsky, said on Facebook.

-The EU was wrong to have accused Belarus of "air-piracy" before any investigation had taken place, he added.
+The EU was wrong to have accused Belarus of "air piracy" before any investigation had taken place, he added.

-"The speedy, fully-fledged normalisation of the air-traffic regime between Russia and Austria is in our common interests," he also said.
+"The speedy, fully-fledged normalisation of the air traffic regime between Russia and Austria is in our common interests," he also said.

 But that would be handled bilaterally and Russia would not bow to "political pressure," he added.